Last updated September 24, 2020

 There’s a lack of testing capabilities so the reports are mostly estimated based on information from other countries and the observed hospitalization rates.
 Managua (the capital city) was hit the hardest, while Granada (where ILP volunteers live) has not reached the same levels.
 The main hospitals that ILP volunteers use have not exceeded capacity.

 Because the country did not institute a lockdown, public schools have been in session and that’s looking like it will continue.
-However, the educational center where ILP volunteers teach in Granada was closed in March voluntarily by the foundation that runs it.
-The center has changed its plans to open on August 1st, and are currently uncertain when they will re-open.
-Potentially, it’s planned for some time in September.
+However, the educational center where ILP volunteers teach in Granada voluntarily closed in March out of an abundance of caution.
+The center where ILP teachers teach is opening this fall and is planning on being open for a Spring 2021 semester in January 2021.

 Out & About